CaptainPants/sweeter/readme.md

 2. Include everything you need for a basic SPA application
 3. Do not do 'magic' - everything should be typescript with JSX, and therefore be relatively easy to understand for newcomers
 4. Do not target 'old' browsers: we will not support IE11, or out of date mobile browsers
+5. Include debugging tools
+6. Be open and extensible
+7. Contribute lessons learned back to the community - E.g. how typescript JSX works documentation is a bit garbage and we can help improve that

 ## Modern technology
 Sweeter relies on WeakRef which is only supported in quite recent browsers.
 The hope is that this becomes less of a limitation over time.
 For my personal usage I intend to use Sweeter in desktop applications inside WebView2 and similar components where this is less of an issue.